 One of the most important factors to consider when small space vegetable gardening is how much sunlight you get in your outdoor area.
 Most vegetables and fruits need an average of 6 hours of sunlight in order to grow the best produce.
 So how are you supposed to raise a good, sustainable garden when your home or apartment gets little to no direct sunlight?
 Keep reading to find out…

 If you find yourself in this situation, it may be time to invest in a hydroponic tower.
 These towers allow you to grow fruits and vegetables inside your apartment or house!
 They come with UV lights to provide the plants with vitamin D, and they are large enough to fully grow most plants.
 These can also be used without the UV light outdoors if your apartment does get good sunlight.
-Even if you do have an outdoor garden, this is a great way to maximize your produce production and further supplement your survival foods.
+Even if you do have an outdoor garden, this is a great way to maximize your produce production and further supplement your best survival foods.